ViralTexts/gtr-clusters/clusters/18720620-sn85033429-PhilosophicalDarkey.md

 rently plunged into a state of prolound points within our lines, have accepted the Kon tp J. B. Walters, Graham tp,
 meditation.
 Finding, upon inquiry, that terms offered by the Presidents proclama On oon the orer oa o a­
-he belonged to the 9th Iliinois, one of the tion of amnesty, and taken the oath gers at
+he belonged to the 9th Iliinois, one of the tion of amnesty, and taken the oath gers ate
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:pst:batch_pst_lasch_ver01:data:sn83032199:00212477837:1864012001:1085/pct:8.914894,38.419350,88.468085,8.578259/!600,600/0/default.jpg"/>
 </td>